 Compare the plan above with the one produced using

 WITH RECOMPILE, which cannot use the parameter embedding optimization:

-This simple example might have been better implemented as a series of
+This demo example might have been better implemented as a series of

 IF statements in the procedure (one for each combination of parameter values).
 This could provide similar query plan benefits, without incurring a statement compilation each time.
 In more complex scenarios, the statement-level recompile with parameter embedding provided by

 OPTION (RECOMPILE) can be an extremely useful optimization technique.